 On 5 April 2019, Switzerland was officially mandated by the United States to represent US interests in Venezuela.
 However, the protecting power mandate must also be approved by Venezuela before it can come into effect.

-In 2017, Swiss direct investment in Venezuela stood at CHF 1.7 billion, and more than 3,800 people in Venezuela were employed by Swiss firms.
+In 2019 Swiss direct investment in Venezuela stood at CHF 2 billion and Swiss companies employed about 2,700 people in the country.

 Cooperation in education, research and innovation

-Researchers in Venezuela can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers who are citizens of Venezuela can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Under a mandate conferred by SERI, the University of St Gallen is currently coordinating research cooperation initiatives between Switzerland and Latin America.

 Swiss nationals in Venezuela